Fact check: COVID-19 vaccinations for children and teenagers | DW | 22.05.2021

 The UN Department of Economic and Social Affairs (DESA) estimates that children and teenagers up until the age of 17 comprise 30.2% of the world's population — the equivalent of 2.35 billion people.

-In mid-May, less than 10% of the global population had received at least one vaccine dose, says Professor Karina Top, who studies vaccines and epidemiology at Canada's Dalhousie University.
+In mid-May, less than 10% of the global population had received at least one vaccine dose.

 "We're seeing a slowdown in vaccinations in the US, for example, as all the people that are very eager and keen to get vaccinated have been vaccinated," Top added.
 "And now they're moving through that group that may be a bit harder to convince, so I think that is going to be important."
 That is why, in her opinion, vaccinating children and teens is now important.